Momerf988/Portfolio_Projects/CovidAnalysis/README.md

-The following repositry contains following projects described by folder:
+The folder contains the project described as follows:

 Covid Analysis
 1. The data was taken from official records of ourworldindata.org